tndatacommons/tndata_backend/tndata_backend/goals/api_docs/customactionviewset_v2.md

 ## Filtering

-**To filter on custom actions scheduled for _today_**, or to limit the result size, use the following:
+**To filter on custom actions scheduled for _today_**, limit the result size, or exclude actions which a user has already completed, use on of the following:

 * `/api/users/actions/?today=1`  -- only show items for today.
 * `/api/users/actions/?page_size=3`  -- retreive only 3 items.
+* `/api/users/actions/?exclude_completed=1` -- Excluded completed items

 You may filter the result of listing custom actions by their parent goals.
 To do so, include a querystring parameter of `customgoal` or `goal` that includes